Have you ever painted a Jean Jacket?! It's fun and also somewhat of a challenge...…

 Shaping:

 To cut the shapes I used my new Dremel Moto-Saw Scroll saw.
-It is a a great little/mighty tool.
+It is a a great little/mighty tool or beginners who do not want to use powerful tools.
 To protect the resin I covered it in masking tape.
 Slicing them length-wise across the branches gave me the long shapes I was after.

 The wood has now been sliced through as well.